The Origin of Turrón and Its History

 For their part, the confectioners of Valencia insisted that the activity of manufacturing turrones should be subject to their Statutes, authority, and consent, thereby forcing turrón makers to open and close shops when they wished, to earn the title of master confectioner after an examination, and to pay the corresponding fee to the guild.
 A 17th-century version of Don Vito Corleone.

-In the municipal archive of the province of Alicante, documents are preserved from the “Turrón Lawsuit” between turrón makers and the Valencia confectioners’ guild (Gremi de Sucrers i Cerers).
-The Alicante side argued for freedom and the historical production of the sweet, while the Valencians argued for the privilege to control the manufacture and use of sugar and honey.
+In the municipal archive of the province of Alicante, documents are preserved from the “Nougat Lawsuit” between nougat makers and the confectioners’ guild of Valencia (Gremi de Sucrers i Cerers).
+The Alicantinos argued freedom and historical elaboration of the sweet and the Valencians the privilege to control the manufacture and use of sugar and honey.

-The judicial process that began in 1665 finally ended on May 6, 1671, in favor of the Valencians.
-This attempt at control meant the end of the turrón industry in the city of Alicante, as stated by Francisco Figueras y Pacheco in his book “History of Turrón and Priority of those from Jijona and Alicante” (1955).
+The judicial process that began in 1665 finally ended on May 6, 1671 in favor of the Valencians.
+This attempt at control meant the end of the nougat industry in the city of Alicante, as stated by Francisco Figueras y Pacheco in his book “History of Nougat and Priority of those from Jijona and Alicante” (1955)

-When that trial ended, the inhabitants of the town of Sexona, now Jijona, were the ones who took over all turrón production.
-Being a small population, they went completely unnoticed by the guilds and would remain so until the abolition of the privileges they held over sugars.
-From that moment on, Jijona historically became the Cradle of Turrón.
+When that trial ended, the inhabitants of the town of Sexona, now Jijona, were the ones who took over the entire production of nougats.
+Being a small population, they went completely unnoticed by the guilds and would remain so until the abolition of the privileges they had with sugars.
+From that moment on, Jijona historically became the Cradle of Nougat.

 The Origin of Soft Jijona Turrón